 It's great when things run quickly: 20 minutes per extraction process and a new plate every 2.5 minutes – the Dutch company Synchron Lab Automation, in cooperation with Festo, has developed a small automated factory for DNA extraction.
 As a result, customers in the seed industry can collect DNA from up to 40,000 samples per day.

-"We have indeed built a very small factory," explains Niels Kruize, responsible for business development at Synchron Lab Automation.
-"Recently, one of our customers made a priceless statement.
-He said: 'This is so beautiful and at the same time so simple, I just don't understand why nobody invented it before.'"
+“In fact, we’ve actually created a very small factory", explains Niels Kruize, responsible for business development at Synchron Lab Automation.
+“Recently, one of our customers made a priceless statement.
+He said, “This is so beautiful and at the same time so simple, I just don’t understand why it hasn’t been invented before.”

-Right from the start, Festo provided the Synchron developers with intensive support.
-Bert Baas reports: "Our automation experts supported us during the entire development of the extraction system.
-For example, they suggested using the new CPX-E unit to create real added value.
-They used the unit in this project before it was actually available on the market."
+Right from the start, the developers at Synchron received intensive support from Festo.
+Key Account Manager Bert Baas from Festo explains: “Our automation experts provided support throughout the entire development of the extraction machine.
+For example, they suggested using the new CPX-E unit to provide genuine added value.
+They used the unit in this project before it was even available on the market.”

-An effective team (from left to right): Niels Kruize (Synchron), Bert Baas (Festo) and Derk Wilten (Synchron)
+Good team (left to right): Niels Kruize (Synchron), Bert Baas (Festo) and Derk Wilten (Synchron).

-Niels Kruize is pleased that his confidence in the partnership has been confirmed.
-"It offers us enormous added value.
-The partnership has been truly cooperative from both sides.
-This project is a completely new undertaking for both companies – and communication technology is also new for us.
-We learn from each other and we're looking to the future to see what the next step will be."
-Bert Baas: "We discuss new technologies with Synchron and anticipate the possibilities they offer.
-That provides new impulses for Festo."
+Niels Kruize is very pleased that his confidence in the collaboration has been confirmed.
+“It provides us with tremendous added value.
+Cooperation is a genuine partnership for both sides.
+For both companies, this project is a completely new undertaking – and the communication technology is new for us as well.
+We learn from each other and look to the future, to what the next step could be.”
+Bert Baas: “We discuss new technologies with Synchron and anticipate the opportunities they offer.”

-Synchron has been developing solutions for laboratory automation since 1985 and specializes in the automated handling of liquids, tubes and plates.
-In recent years, Synchron has added de-novo design and construction of dedicated automated platforms for the agribio industry to its portfolio.
-These include seed picking, germination, seed health tests and DNA cleaning systems.
-The Experimate™ software platform from Synchron offers a user-friendly interface and controls all systems and connected modules from Synchron – from the LIMS connection to the automated workplace.
+Synchron has been developing laboratory automation solutions since 1985 and specializes in automated liquid, tube and plate handling.
+In recent years, Synchron has added the de-novo design and construction of specialized automated platforms for the Agbio industry to its portfolio.
+These include SeedPicking, Germination, SeedHealth testing and DNA purification systems.
+Synchron's software platform Experimate™ offers a user-friendly interface and controls all systems and connected modules from Synchron - from the LIMS connection to the automated workstation.